Constitution of Mississippi: Article 13

 This article consists of only Section 254, which states how the State shall be apportioned into State Senatorial and State Representative districts after every Federal census, provided that the State Senate shall consist of not more than 52 Senators and the State House shall consist of not more than 122 Representatives.

 Sections 255 and 256 were later repealed.

 Article 14

 Sections 257 through 272A contain miscellaneous other provisions not related to other Articles.

-Section 263, which made illegal the marriage of a "white person" to a "negro" or "mulatto", was ruled to be unconstitutional by the U.S. Supreme Court in 1967, and was formally repealed in December 1987.
+Section 263, which made illegal the marriage of a "white person" to a "negro" or "mulatto", and was formally repealed in December 1987.

-Section 263A, enacted in 2004, defines marriage as between a male and a female; however, the U.S. Supreme Court ruled in 2015 that such laws violated the U.S. Constitution.
+Section 263A, enacted in 2004, defines marriage as between a male and a female.

 Sections 269, 270 and 272 were repealed.

 Article 15

 Section 273 discusses how amendments to the constitution may be proposed and approved.
 This section is divided into 13 subsections.

 Subsection (1) states that amendments may be made by either the Mississippi Legislature or by initiative.

 Subsection (2) states that, for Legislature-proposed amendments, 2/3 of each house must approve the amendment, plus a majority of the voters.

 Subsection (3) states that, for initiative-proposed amendments, the number of signatures required must be at least 12% of the total votes cast for Governor of Mississippi in the most recent gubernatorial election, provided that no more than 20% of the signatures can come from any one congressional (i.e., U.S. House of Representatives) district.
 However, since the 2002 congressional reapportionment, Mississippi has had only four Congressional districts; thus, this requirement has not been able to be met since that time.
 In 2001, the Mississippi Supreme Court (in a 6-3 decision which invalidated an approved Article 16 allowing for medicinal marijuana use) took a strict interpretation of this section, thus making it impossible to propose an amendment via initiative barring either an amendment to the constitution or Mississippi gaining a fifth Representative in a future apportionment.

 Subsection (5) prohibits certain portions of the constitution from being amended by initiative; for example, the entirety of Article 3 (Bill of Rights) is off-limits.

 Subsections (7) and (8) discuss the procedures in the event that a Legislature-proposed amendment is similar to that of an initiative-proposed amendment.

 Sections 274 through 285 contain transitional provisions.

 Previously the Article contained Sections 286 and 287 which were classified as "ADDITIONAL SECTIONS OF THE CONSTITUTION OF MISSISSIPPI NOT BEING AMENDMENTS OF PREVIOUS SECTIONS"; these were later renumbered as 145A and 149A and placed under the article related to the judiciary.